 In order for NCUTCD to fulfill its goal of uniformity for the benefit of the road user, it appointed a task force to review the Rules of the Road as found in Chapter 11 of the Year 2000 version of the Uniform Vehicle Code published by NCUTLO and to generate proposed amendments to these traffic laws as necessary to reflect the new engineering principles and applications as they appear in the current version of the Manual on Uniform Traffic Control Devices.

-The NCUTCD (National Committee on Uniform Traffic Control Devices), at rulesroad042013.shtml has a proposed update (.doc format) to some bicycle stuff (or view proposal on web but with some markup difficulties).
+The list (the same list?) used to be available at the NCUTCD (National Committee on Uniform Traffic Control Devices), at rulesroad042013.shtml has a proposed update (.doc format) to some bicycle stuff (or view proposal via an archived copy on google docs but with some markup difficulties).

 There are a bunch of mainly clarifications; bicyclists may but are not required to use shoulder; sidewalk bicycling treated as ped; two-abreast is not impeding when an adjacent lane is available.